-The European studies demonstrate that the majority of physicians and patients avoid synthetic HRT, such as Prempro, in which the majority of women are taking the bioidentical hormones estradiol and progesterone.
+The European studies demonstrate that the majority of providers and patients avoid synthetic HRT, such as Prempro, in which the majority of women are taking the bioidentical hormones estradiol and progesterone.
 Interestingly, the pressure on drug companies that exists in Europe does not exist in the United States.
 For now, I expect Wyeth will continue to be reproved with large jury awards and front- page headlines.
 Perhaps the major harm in this controversy is that women may still refuse to take estrogen out of media induced fear; and thereby, suffer the consequences of estrogen depletion.

 Closing Thoughts on Wyeth Lawsuit

 Which HRT would you prefer – conventional or bioidentical hormones?
 How would you have voted on the jury?
-In this article, I suggested that there should have been shared responsibility between the pharmaceutical company and the physician who prescribed Provera, when it was unnecessary for the patient to take it after a hysterectomy.
+In this article, I suggested that there should have been shared responsibility between the pharmaceutical company and the provider who prescribed Provera, when it was unnecessary for the patient to take it after a hysterectomy.
 This case would have never existed if Mrs. Okuda had not been prescribed Provera.